 (on the cover; Hugo Menino Aguiar, co-founder of SPEAK at Chivas Venture Competition)

-Everything starts with an ambition
+Everything starts with ambition

-Because that’s why you decided to start a business that is more impact driven than profit-oriented and make your contribution in solving one of today’s main global challenges: be these – climate change issues, refugees crisis, poverty, and unemployment – just to name few.
+Because that’s why you decided to start a business that is more impact-driven than profit-oriented and make your contribution in solving one of today’s main global challenges: be these – climate change issues, refugees crisis, poverty, and unemployment – just to name few.
 But once you are able to turn your ambition into an expressed reality (a workable solution with a proven impact), your success is determined by how many people you are able to reach with your solution.
 And here’s where social franchising comes in.

 Social Franchising has a huge potential to help us address the biggest problems of the world

-By definition, social franchising is a replication strategy of a proven organizational model according to the principles of commercial franchising, with the last aim of maximizing the social impact, while guaranteeing financial sustainability.
+By definition, social franchising is a replication strategy of a proven organizational model according to the principles of commercial franchising, and with the last aim of maximizing the social impact, while also guaranteeing financial sustainability.